fish-shell/fish-shell/sphinx_doc_src/index.rst

 Autosuggestions
 ===============

-fish suggests commands as you type, based on command history, completions, and valid file paths.
+fish suggests commands as you type, based on `command history <#history-search>`_, completions, and valid file paths.
 As you type commands, you will see a suggestion offered after the cursor, in a muted gray color (which can be changed with the ``fish_color_autosuggestion`` variable).

 To accept the autosuggestion (replacing the command line contents), press right arrow or :kbd:`Control+F`.
 To accept the first suggested word, press :kbd:`Alt+→,Right` or :kbd:`Alt+F`.
 If the autosuggestion is not what you want, just ignore it: it won't execute unless you accept it.